whitedark9/medical-notes/src/pages/bloc/medicine/cvs/problems/breathlessness-with-hypertension.md

   - History of immobility or other risk factors (diabetes can be a risk factor)
   - Possible chest pain or hemoptysis.
 - **Pathophysiology**:
-  - Thrombus lodges in pulmonary arteries, obstructing blood flow.
-  - Increased pulmonary artery pressure and strain on the right heart.
+  - Thrombus formation (e.g, in `Deep Vein Thrombosis`) → Thrombus breaks loose and travel through the venous system → Reach pulmonary arteries → Occlusion of pulmonary arteries → No perfusion → Hypoxemia → Worsen by bronchoconstriction of inflammatory mediators → `Secondary pulmonary hypertension`
+  - Occlusion of pulmonary arteries → Right ventricular failure → Decrease cardiac output

 ### 4. **Chronic Obstructive Pulmonary Disease (COPD) Exacerbation**

+> COPD is a chronic inflammatory lung disease that causes obstructed airflow from the lungs.

 - **Clinical Features**:
   - Sudden worsening of shortness of breath.
   - History of chronic breathlessness on exertion.
   - Orthopnea can occur due to diaphragmatic impairment.
 - **Pathophysiology**:
-  - Chronic inflammation and narrowing of the airways.
+  - **Airway remodeling**: Chronic inflammation in the airways, lung parenchyma, and pulmonary vasculature → Structural changes in the airways → Narrowing and fibrosis
-  - Acute exacerbation can be triggered by infection or other factors, leading to increased airway resistance and gas trapping.
+  - Excessive mucus production → Airway obstruction
+  - `Emphysema`: Destruction of alveolar walls (protease-antiprotease imbalance) → Loss of elastic recoil and alveolar attachments → Air trapping and hyperinflation
+  - Thickening of pulmonary vessels → `Pulmonary hypertension`

 ### 5. **Pneumonia**

+> Pneumonia is an infection that inflames the air sacs in one or both lungs, which may fill with fluid or pus.

 - **Clinical Features**:
   - Sudden onset of shortness of breath.
   - History of breathlessness on exertion could be indicative of underlying lung pathology.
   - Fever, cough, and sputum production might be present.
 - **Pathophysiology**:
-  - Infection of the lung parenchyma.
-  - Inflammatory response causes alveolar filling and impaired gas exchange.
+  - Infection in respiratory tract → Release Neutrophils and inflammatory mediators → Damage to alveolar-capillary membrane → Increased permeability → Formation of exudate → Consolidation and impaired gas exchange

 ## Management